unknowncoder05/www-project-devsecops-guideline/latest/02a-Static-Application-Security-Testing.md

 {% include breadcrumb.html %}

-### Static scanning is an important part of the proces!
+### Static scanning is an important part of the process!
 <img align="right" width="360" height="200" src="assets/images/Static scanning.png">
 Static Code Analysis or Source Code Analysis is usually part of a Code Review (white-box testing) and it is a method of computer program debugging that is done by examining the code without executing the program.

-Static scanning is good way finding coding issues such as:
+Static scanning is a good way for finding coding issues such as:

 + Syntax violations
 + Security vulnerabilities